Starbug-Hackfest2023/.github/profile/README.md

 ## Hi there 👋 This is Starbug Project where we put our Gawaiku app repository

+# Gawaiku
+To enhance accesibility locales that provide services based on electronic fields in web applications with a form of eCommerce.

 - Addin Amanatulloh Suparjo  : Hipster
 - Aidil Arifin Nizar 	   : Hustler
 - Adhyasta Naufal Fadillah   : Hacker (Front-End)